ashley-hart/ashley-hart/README.md

 ## 🎓 About Me

-- 👨‍💻 Second-year Ph.D. student in AI/ML at the University of Florida
+- 🐊 Third-year Computer Science Ph.D. student at the University of Florida
 - 🥼 Member of the Computing for Social Good Lab, advised by Dr. Juan Gilbert
-- 🌱 Researching AI applications for social good, sustainability, and child literacy
+- 🎮 Researching game development, game-based learning and computer science education
-- 📚 Interested in AI literacy and making AI accessible to the general public
+- 📚 Interested in supporting digital and AI literacy efforts for everyone

-## 🔬 Research Focus
+## 🔬 Research Areas

-- 📖 AI Applications to Support Child Literacy
+- 💻 Game-based Learning Interventions for CS Education
-- 🧠 AI Literacy for the General Public
+- 📖 Game Development Methods and Video Game AI
-- 🌍 AI Applications for Sustainability Initiatives
+- 🌍 Bridging the Digital Divide in a Rapidly Accelerating World

 <!-- ## 🚀 Current Projects